khoitran2603/Sales-Trends-and-Inventory-Analysis/README.md

 |Promote Niche Products|Restock small batches, target loyal buyers|Highlight as “special edition” or “limited”|
 |Prepare for Seasonal Peaks|Restock 4–6 weeks early|Use past sales to inform decisions|

-# 5.Challenge During the Project
+# Challenge During the Project

 Before starting this project, I had never built a reporting system that classified products based on sales patterns or supported long-term inventory decisions.
 My technical skills with Power BI and DAX were still developing, and I had to learn how to structure a multi-page report that could deliver insights to both business owners and technical reviewers.

 A key challenge was designing a product labeling logic that balanced clarity with flexibility.
 The definitions for product frequency, stability, and category labels went through multiple iterations before they became meaningful to the business.
-Testing these definitions across multiple dashboards, while ensuring they aligned with real sales behavior took time and required close attention to edge cases.
+Testing these definitions across multiple dashboards, while ensuring they aligned with real sales behaviour, took time and required close attention to edge cases.

-Another challenge was organizing the semantic model in Power BI to support filtering across all views.
+Another challenge was organising the semantic model in Power BI to support filtering across all views.
 At first, I attempted to pull all labels directly into the daily transaction table, which created filtering errors and performance issues.
 I later restructured the model to use reference tables, improving both performance and report maintainability.

 Throughout the project, I used AI tools like ChatGPT to accelerate learning and problem-solving.
 These tools were especially helpful when I needed help understanding how to design DAX measures, resolve model relationships, or interpret unexpected results.
 However, success still depended on human logic, for instance, adapting AI outputs to business context, checking against real data, and revising when things didn’t work as expected.

 Despite these challenges, this project became a valuable learning experience.
-I gained hands-on skills in data modeling, dashboard design, and analytical storytelling, while helping the business owner understand customer demand and make more confident restocking decisions.
+I gained hands-on skills in data modelling, dashboard design, and analytical storytelling while helping the business owner understand customer demand and make more confident restocking decisions.
 Most importantly, it gave me the opportunity to support a small business in applying data-driven thinking to real-world problems.

 # 6.Conclusion

 This project provided valuable insights into how different products behave over time and how the business can better manage its inventory based on real customer demand.
-By classifying products into performance-based labels and visualizing those trends in Power BI, the business can now make more informed decisions about restocking, clearance, and promotional strategies.
+By classifying products into performance-based labels and visualising those trends in Power BI, the business can now make more informed decisions about restocking, clearance, and promotional strategies.

 Through dashboard analysis, we identified patterns such as:

-- The importance of maintaining core products to stabilize revenue
+- The importance of maintaining core products to stabilise revenue
 - The risks of over-reliance on short-term trending items
 - The potential of niche and growth-oriented products when monitored properly
 - The clear impact of seasonal spikes on overall transaction volume

 These findings have helped the business shift from reactive to proactive restocking decisions and toward a data-supported restocking strategy that considers both stability and flexibility in the product portfolio.

-Looking ahead, this product-level dataset can be integrated with financial metrics such as revenue, margins, and stock costs to uncover even deeper insights like the profitability of different product labels, or the cost of holding slow-moving stock.
+Looking ahead, this product-level dataset can be integrated with financial metrics such as revenue, margins, and stock costs to uncover even deeper insights like the profitability of different product labels or the cost of holding slow-moving stock.

 This project demonstrates how small businesses can benefit from analytics systems tailored to their scale, and accessible tools like Power BI with well-defined business logic to turn raw sales data into actionable decisions.
-It also serves as a foundation for future analytics initiatives, such as demand forecasting, or cost optimization.
+It also serves as a foundation for future analytics initiatives, such as demand forecasting or cost optimisation.

 # 7.Recommendations for Further Analysis

 **Limitations of Current Dataset**

-While this project successfully identified trends in product performance and demand behavior, a few limitations should be addressed in future analysis to improve reliability and expand insight:
+While this project successfully identified trends in product performance and demand behaviour, a few limitations should be addressed in future analysis to improve reliability and expand insight:

 1. **Single-Channel Focus:**\
    The dataset includes only transaction data — what was sold.
 It does not include information on available stock, storage inventory, or incoming shipments.
 This limits the ability to determine whether low sales were due to weak demand or simply product unavailability.
 1. **New Business Effect:**\
-   Since Pigment Squad launched in April 2024, current patterns may be shaped by initial novelty or first-time customer behavior.
+   Since Pigment Squad launched in April 2024, current patterns may be shaped by initial novelty or first-time customer behaviour.
 Over time, repeat purchasing and more stable trends may emerge, affecting product classification labels.
 1. **Partial Year Coverage (May–October 2024):**\
    The analysis excludes November and December, which are typically high-volume months due to holiday sales, gifting, and seasonal clearance.
-This limits visibility into year-end performance and could miss important trends in customer behavior.
+This limits visibility into year-end performance and could miss important trends in customer behaviour.

 **Recommended Next Steps**